 Similarly, when it comes to mental illness, a person is hospitalized only if they are a danger to themselves or others due to self-harm tendencies or severe emotional dysregulation.

 it is useful to recognize that people living with a mental illness are not constantly in a high crisis space—many people who are unable to access treatment, or those who do take medication and/or access therapy do so while being an active part of their communities, having jobs, and forming healthy relationships.

 Myth: Mental health issues occur when the devil or a departed soul enters the body.

-Fact: You, as a caregiver, can play a crucial role in the recovery of your dear ones who suffer from mental health problems.
-One of the most important needs of a person with mental illness is a supportive and understanding environment.
-You form that environment for your dear ones.
-By making them aware that you are there for them, and by treating them as normal human beings, you can make a marked difference in making them feel secure, which in turn aids their recovery.
-To be able to do so, you will need to empower yourself with the right knowledge about mental health.
+This does not mean that there is nothing we can do—in the capacity of a caregiver or ally—to help.
+We can play a crucial role in the recovery of our loved ones who suffer from mental health issues.
+One of the most important needs of a person with a mental health issue, is having a supportive and understanding environment.
+Assuring a loved one that we are there for them and accepting them as they are can make them feel secure, and aid in their recovery.

 Another way in which we can help people with mental health issues is, to create a society free of stigma.
 To do this we must empower ourselves with the right knowledge about mental health, practice empathy, and create spaces where people can open up about their mental health issues, and not be judged for seeking help or wanting to.